TRACK 6: IMPLEMENTING EFFECTIVE LAW, REGULATIONS, AND POLICY

 Policies, other Initiatives and Technical Support of the European Union against Marine Debris

-Session Chairs: Francois Galgani, French Research Institute for Exploitation of the Sea (IFREMER), Georg Hanke, MSFD; Stefano Werner, Federal Environment Agency, Germany; Matjaz Malgaj, EU Commission; Michel Sponar, EU Commission; Michail Papadoyannakis, EU Commission
+Session Chairs: Francois Galgani, French Research Institute for Exploitation of the Sea (IFREMER), Georg Hanke, MSFD; Stefanie Werner, Federal Environment Agency, Germany; Matjaz Malgaj, EU Commission; Michel Sponar, EU Commission; Michail Papadoyannakis, EU Commission

 The session will address the different EU legislative instruments and policy initiatives to combat marine litter; furthermore explanation will be provided on how the science - policy interface is derived in order to provide the technical advice required for their implementation.